AsherTornado2/WhatsForDinner/README.md

 - Cross platform
 - Selection of many foods
 - Resturant Selection
-- Favoriting Resturants
+- Select your favorite resturants
 ## Feedback

-If you have any feedback, please reach out to me at fake@fake.com
+If you have any feedback, please reach out to me at example@example.com

 ## License